You don't have to pay your student loans if you don't want to (2025 update)

 A lesser-made argument: You could enjoy life more by spending that money.

 Not making your student loan payment means more money in your pocket now — who’s worried about future debt?
-You could die tomorrow, and you might skip a latte today because some blogger told you to?
+You could die tomorrow, and you might skip a latte today because some financial guru told you to?

-Not making a student loan payment could mean more money in your budget each month for things like:
+Not making a student loan payment could mean more resources available each month to take care of yourself through things like:

 4 legitimate ways to not pay your student loans

-The Department of Education appears to realize the ill-fated risk it assumes by doling out tens of thousands of dollars in debt to teenagers.
-To avoid letting debt destroy our lives before they even begin, it’s created tons of options to help you get out of paying.
+The Department of Education has at times realized the ill-fated risk it assumes by doling out tens of thousands of dollars in debt to teenagers.
+Because some of our policymakers want to keep that debt from destroying our lives before they even begin, they’ve pushed through options to help us get out of paying.

-Here are some ways to eliminate or reduce the monthly cost of student loans.
+Here are some legitimate ways to eliminate or reduce the monthly cost of student loans.

 Deferment & forbearance